-- 9. A Scottish student already holds an HND in Business & Management.
-They start a year of instance in October 2018, aiming for an HNC in Computing.
+9. A Scottish student already holds an HND in Business & Management.
+They start a year of course in October 2018, aiming for an HNC in Computing.
 Are they:

-- a) OfS-fundable

-- b) non-fundable

-- c) Island and overseas

-- b) non-fundable as they are studying at a lower level.
+a) OfS-fundable b) non-fundable c) Island and overseas b) non-fundable - studying at a lower level.
 HND = FHEQ level 5, HNC = level 4.

 - 10. A student from France already holds a first degree.
 They begin a taught Masters programme.
-Are they:

-- a) OfS-fundable

-- b) non-fundable

-- c) Island and overseas

-a) OfS-fundable - EU student studying at a higher level.

-11. A student from Jersey with no 2018.
-Are they: HE-level qualifications begins a foundation degree in October a) OfS-fundable b) non-fundable c) Island and overseas c) Island & Overseas - Channel Islands.
+Are they: - a) OfS-fundable b) non-fundable c) Island and overseas a) OfS-fundable - EU student studying at a higher level. - 11.
+A student from Jersey with no HE-level qualifications begins a foundation degree in October 2018.
+Are they: - a) OfS-fundable b) non-fundable c) Island and overseas c) Island & Overseas Channel Islands.